Pokeyi/VRC-Floater-Sync/README.md

 # VRC-Floater-Sync [![Downloads](https://img.shields.io/github/downloads/Pokeyi/VRC-Floater-Sync/total?logo=github)](https://github.com/Pokeyi/VRC-Floater-Sync/releases)
-UTC-synced bobbing and rocking for VRChat.
+UTC-synced bobbing and rocking for floating objects VRChat.

 ![Floater Sync](P_FloaterSync.png)

 ## Overview
-VRC Floater Sync is a single configurable UdonSharp behaviour that can be used to manage synced bobbing and rocking motions for multiple game objects.
+VRC Floater Sync is a single configurable UdonSharp behaviour that can be used to manage synced bobbing and rocking motions for multiple floating game objects.

 It is intended to be efficient and relatively simple to use without the need for any additional editor scripts or dependencies outside of UdonSharp.
 All configuration can be done within the Unity Inspector window without the need for any programming, Udon, or SDK knowledge.
 That said, the source code is cleanly-organized and commented in the hopes of also being a good learning tool.